Unleashing the Power of Paying Multiplexing Only Once in Stochastic Network Calculus: MGF-based Network Calculus and Analytic Combinatorics

 We have made the assumption of $(\sigma_A, \rho_A)$-constraints for the arrival processes, and our proofs rely on this assumption.
 Yet, we remark that the calculations can be done in a more general setting, at the price of more complex formulas.
-For example, if the bounding generating function of the arrival process $A$ is a sum of geometric series, as for example for Markov-modulated arrivals, the calculation directly follows, and $D$ would be a sum of geometric series as well.
+For example, if the arrival bounding generating function of the arrival process $A$ is a sum of geometric series, as for example for Markov-modulated arrivals, the calculation directly follows, and the arrival bounding generating function of $D$ would be a sum of geometric series as well.
 Another case where computations can be adapted is when the service is bounded by a geometric series: symmetric computations can be done.

 \begin{lemma}[Delay bound generating function] Let us denote $d(t)$ as the virtual delay at time $t$.
-A bounding generating function for the violation probability of the probabilistic delay bound is
+Under the same assumptions as in Lemma~\ref{lem:output}, a bounding generating function for the violation probability of the probabilistic delay bound is